 - Apply Online

-and such other secure services as the relevant member of Standard Life Aberdeen group may notify the Intermediary of from time to time.
+and such other secure services as the relevant member of Phoenix Group may notify the Intermediary of from time to time.

-Standard Life Aberdeen group means Standard Life Aberdeen plc (registered number SC286832) having its registered office at Standard Life House, 30 Lothian Road, Edinburgh EH1 2DH together with its subsidiaries, subsidiary undertakings and associated companies (whether direct or indirect) from time to time and a 'member' of the Standard Life Aberdeen group shall be construed accordingly.
+Standard Life Aberdeen Group means Standard Life Aberdeen plc (company number SC286832), having its registered office at 1 George Street, Edinburgh, EH2 2LL together with its subsidiaries, subsidiary undertakings and associated companies (whether direct or indirect) from time to time, and a ‘member’ of the Standard Life Aberdeen Group shall be construed accordingly.

 Terms means the terms and conditions contained in this document.

-Transaction Services means the services provided by the relevant members of the Standard Life Aberdeen group where relevant from time to time enabling the purchase, sale and management of Products via any of our Site(s) offering transactional capability, or via the telephone.
+Transaction Services means the services provided by the relevant members of the Phoenix Group where relevant from time to time enabling the purchase, sale and management of Products via any of our Site(s) offering transactional capability, or via the telephone.
 For the avoidance of doubt, the 'Transaction Services' will fall within the definition of 'Services'.

 Ireland means the Republic of Ireland.